Real-Ear Measurements and Verification

-Live speech mapping is a truly wonderful new technology for audiologists, hearing specialists, hearing-impaired individuals, and their families.
+Live speech mapping is a truly wonderful new technology for audiologists, audiologist, hearing-impaired individuals, and their families.
 Live speech mapping is a hearing aid verification method that is used to ensure that your hearing aids are programmed for your individual needs.
 With this method, small microphones placed in the ear canal are used to measure the response of the hearing aid in your ear taking into account the natural and individual characteristics of both your ear and your hearing loss.

 For your live speech mapping appointment, you will be asked to bring along a family member or close friend to act as the “gauge” in your ability to hear live voices.